 Many Scrum teams are based on a distributed organization where members are in different locations, countries or time zones.
 How could these Agile teams perform their retrospectives?
 Some companies have developed online tools that can be used to facilitate retrospectives for distributed Scrum teams.

-This article presents only online commercial tools that can be used to facilitate Agile retrospectives, as we have already produce a list of free retrospective tools for distributed Scrum teams.
+This article presents only online commercial tools that can be used to facilitate Agile retrospectives, as we have already produced a list of free retrospective tools for distributed Scrum teams.
 We mention only tools that have features specifically dedicated to Scrum retrospectives.
 If you want to add a tool that fits these requirements to this article, just let us now using the contact form.

 goReflect is a free online retrospective tool that is based on the starfish model for retrospectives using Start, More, Continue, Less and Stop.
 You can create as many boards and invite as many board members as you like.
 You can also be invited to other boards by other goReflect users.
-When creating a board you can choose from one of three predefined templates or create your own with the custom template option.
+When creating a board, you can choose from one of three predefined templates or create your own with the custom template option.
 Once a board is created, it’s template cannot be changed.
-Each board requires a title, and since the board is perpetual, using the team’s name is often a good choice, but the choice is yours. goReflect wants to promote a continuous and real-time approach to retrospectives so that a board is always active so it spans multiple sprints, iterations, etc.
+Each board requires a title, and since the board is perpetual, using the team’s name is often a good choice, but the choice is yours. goReflect wants to promote a continuous and real-time approach to retrospectives so that a board is always active, so it spans multiple sprints, iterations, etc.

 inRetro is an online tool that allows to anonymously gather insights, create actions, and assign responsibility with your Scrum team.
 All ideas added to the meeting are presented anonymously and you can upvote ideas you think require action.
 You can create action items that can be assigned to a point person.